Diversification and the Role of MICs

 Diversification of MIC

-MIC seeks to diversify its holdings by investing in a wide range of geographies.
-Some focus on a single region or state, while others invest nationwide.
-MICs may be further diversified by rapidly growing regional suburban, urban, or rural areas, or by traditionally strong centers such as Vancouver and Toronto.
+MICs seek to diversify their holdings by investing in a wide range of geographies.
+Some focus on a single region or province, while others invest nationwide.
+MICs may also diversify by investing in suburban, urban, or rural areas, or in traditionally strong centers such as Vancouver and Toronto.

-Canadian income tax law requires MICs to invest 50% of their assets in mortgages, and the remainder may be invested in commercial or residential mortgages.
+Canadian income tax law requires MICs to invest at least 50% of their assets in mortgages, while the remainder may be invested in commercial or residential properties.

 The loan-to-value ratio compares the value of the property to the amount of the mortgage.
 For example, if the property is $500,000 and the mortgage is $400,000, the LTV ratio is 80%.
-Generally speaking, the higher the LTV, the higher the risk for the lender, but the higher the interest rate for the borrower, and therefore the higher the potential return.
-It seeks to balance risk and reward profiles to produce consistent returns.
+Generally speaking, the higher the LTV, the higher the risk for the lender, but also the higher the interest rate for the borrower—resulting in higher potential returns.
+MICs aim to balance risk and reward to produce consistent returns.

-MICs can have very different management styles for private lenders.
-Some borrowers prefer to focus on high-risk, high-yield loans.
-It may also have a more balanced approach, with an individual or team of experienced investment professionals managing the entire MIC portfolio.
+MICs can have very different management styles.
+Some borrowers may prefer high-risk, high-yield loans, while others operate with a more balanced approach.
+A MIC may be managed by an individual or a team of experienced investment professionals overseeing the entire portfolio.

 Shareholders

-It should have at least 20 shareholders, and none of them can own more than 25% of outstanding shares.
-This minimizes the risk for all shareholders if the borrower defaults.
+Each MIC must have at least 20 shareholders, and none can own more than 25% of the outstanding shares.
+This minimizes concentration risk and helps protect the investment if a borrower defaults.

 Length of Mortgage

-Personal mortgage terms range from 6 to 36 months, with 12 months being the norm.
+Personal mortgage terms generally range from 6 to 36 months, with 12 months being the most common.

 Borrower

 All borrowers are subject to rigorous screening.
-Creditworthiness, income, debt level, etc. are all important considerations when deciding whether to make a mortgage payment.
-This reduces the risk of default for investors.
+Factors such as creditworthiness, income, and debt level are considered before a mortgage is issued.
+This process reduces the risk of default for investors.

 Indirect Access to the Market